hermantulleken/Algorithms_Sedgewick/Algorithms_Sedgewick/Documentation/content/Observations.md

 Indeed, it seems to me this issue may be (one reason) why extension methods on method groups are not allowed - it would be too difficult to determine which overload the extension method is being called on.

+## Annotated Elements
+In many graph algorithms, we may want to add additional information to the entities the algorithms operate on (such as labels, weights, etc.).
+This way the algorithm could operate on "pure" entities but we would be able to add our application-dependend information.
+C# does not support this; however using interface for the entities has the same effect (I saw this in the MIConvexHull package) and works pretty well in practice.

+## Design Ideas
+- Sometimes the types of generic classes cannot be suitably constrained.
+One place to do error checking is in the static initializer of the class.